What is ISO 14001?

 The Standard enables businesses to remain commercially successful without overlooking their environmental responsibilities and applies to those environmental aspects that the organization can control and be expected to influence.

 Globally, there are now over 301,000 ISO 14001 registrations, 8,917 of which are in North America.
-Although North America holds just 3% of the world’s total ISO 14001 registrations, registrations have increased over the long-term, albeit at a much slower rate than the rest of the world.

-A copy of the ISO 14001 standard is available to be purchased here >>
+Purchase your copy of the ISO 14001 standard >>

-ISO 14001 applies to organizations wishing to:
+ISO 14001 is applies to any organization that wishes to: